yadavan88/enumeratum-blog/README.md

 ## 1. Introduction

-Enumeration is a finite set of ordered values representing a domain or a collection.
+**Enumeration is a finite set of ordered values representing a domain or a collection**.
 Enumerations or Enums are very widely used in all the programming languages to model the domain.
 Like other languages, Scala also supports enumerations.
 However, there are many practical problems with Scala's in-built enum type.
-In this tutorial, let's look at Enumeratum, a better enumeration library for Scala.
+However, there is **Enumeratum, a better enumeration library for Scala**.

 ## 2. Existing Ways to Create Enums